 Button [A] is next to the SONG cell, which indicates the curently loaded midi song.
 On the top right, next to the [F] button is the RIGHT1 cell indicating the first right-hand voice, a ConcertGrand piano in the illustration.

 The table below shows you, model by model, what each side button controls.
 The SONG cell is always next to the [A] button and the RIGHT1 and RIGHT2 voices are always next to the [F] and [G] buttons respectively.
 However, design changes over time have repositioned some of the other regular cells, particularly the STYLE cell.
 In various illustrations, we may refer to the display screen for the Tyros3 and particular buttons on the left or right.
 Your particular keyboard, however, may have the referenced cell positioned next to a different button.
 Bear this in mind as you work through the lessons.

 Bottom Buttons (1-8)

 Below the display screen are two rows of buttons numbered ... .
-These buttons are used to select options shown in the bottom part of the screen below the main table cells.
-In the illustrations above, the sound BALANCE controls are displayed:
+These buttons are used to select options shown in the bottom part of the screen.
+Different screens will have different options at the bottom.

 Some display screens may involve multiple major components that are indicated by folder-type tabs at the top of the screen.
 For example, your keyboard contains internal PRESET styles that are always available.
 But you may also have some styles stored in a separate USER area within the keyboard, on a USB flash drive, or, if you have a hard drive, on the hard drive itself (HD1).
 Each of these major storage areas would be represented by a separate tab and you would use the two "TAB" keys located at the top and to the right of the main display.
 These tab keys, sometimes labeled [PREV] and [NEXT] are used to move from one tab area to the next.
 Again, you will see many examples of this as you read through these lessons.